CloudLabs-MOC/mslearn-fabric/Instructions/Labs/Get-started-with-Real-Time-Analytics-in-Microsoft-Fabric.md

 ## Objectives

-IN this lab, you will be able to complete the following tasks:
+In this lab, you will be able to complete the following tasks:

 - Task 1: Create a workspace
 - Task 2: Download the file for the KQL database and create a KQL database